 If you use distilled water or water that is not fluoridated, ask your doctor about whether fluoride drops are right for your baby.
 You can also buy distilled water that contains fluoride for preparing formula.
 And if you're concerned about the safety of your tap water, contact your local water department and have it tested for lead and other impurities.

 You may have heard that formulas need to be heated, but most babies will happily drink it cold.
-However, the powder dissolves more quickly if you use slightly warmed water.
-If your baby prefers warmer formula, soak the bottle in hot water for a few minutes.
-At most, the formula should be lukewarm.
-Don't use a microwave to warm up the bottle.
+New research has shown that heating plastic baby bottles causes the baby to ingest microplastics alone with the nourishing formula, so cold is best.
+And besides the risk of microplastics, there are other reasons not to use a microwave to warm up the bottle.
 Microwaves cook unevenly, and your baby could get burned even if the first few drops feel cool.